File integrity monitoring and YARA

 1. The Wazuh FIM module scans monitored directories on endpoints to detect changes such as file creation and modifications.

 2. When FIM detects a change in the monitored directory or file, it triggers a YARA scan active response.
-The active response module automatically executes YARA using the yara.sh script.
+The Active Response module automatically executes YARA using the yara.sh script.
 YARA then scans the file that triggered the FIM alert against its ruleset to determine whether it is malware.

 3. When the YARA rules match a file, the scan results are forwarded to the Wazuh manager for decoding, analysis and alerting.
 These scan results are not decoded out-of-the-box so you have to add the decoders to your Wazuh server.

-This implementation of YARA scans with the active response module concentrates the scans on new or recently modified files in monitored directories, thus optimizing resource consumption on the monitored endpoints.
+This implementation of YARA scans with the Active Response module concentrates the scans on new or recently modified files in monitored directories, thus optimizing resource consumption on the monitored endpoints.

 The diagram below illustrates the flow of events between the different components.